equivalent/scrapbook2/archive/blogs/2015-08-13-scissors-rule-in-coding.md

 performance and same readability but one is not fallowing the scissors rule and other is, I would go with the one that comply with the rule `:)`

+User TurquoiseTurkey in a [Reddit Discussion][6] on this toppic had really good point:

+> I always put the public functions at the bottom of the file and the static
+> ones at the top, so I don't have to use forward declarations.

+The rule is not about placing them only at the top, but having them in one place (Top or Bottom whatever is the best practice in your language) so that other developers implement your code much easily and they don't end up jumping around the file to find all public interface methods.

 If you want to learn more about why `public` -  `private` is important I'm recommending you to read [Practical Object-Oriented Design in Ruby][4] by [Sandi Metz][5] or watch formerly mentioned [Clean Coders